tmm1/tmm1.github.com/_posts/2013-12-26-ruby21-objspace.md

 }
 ```

 The heap dump produced by `ObjectSpace.dump_all` can be processed by the tool of your choice.
-You might try a [json tool like jq](http://stedolan.github.io/jq/) or a [json database](http://www.rethinkdb.com/), but a simple ruby/shell script will also suffice:
+You might try a [json processor like jq](http://stedolan.github.io/jq/) or a [json database](http://www.rethinkdb.com/).
+Since the dump contains outbound references for each object, a full object graph can be re-created for deep analysis.

+For example, here's a simple ruby/shell script to see which gems/libraries create the most long-lived objects of different types:

 ``` console
 $ cat heap.json |